-For owners and managers of street and area lighting to make informed decisions about a Smart Lighting or Smart City sensor project, they need high quality, reliable information to support their business cases.
-Until now, most of this information has either been scattered across a vast number of sources or buried by blog posts filled with unsourced information.
+Owners and managers of street and area lighting need high quality, reliable information to support informed decisions about Smart Lighting and Smart City-related projects.
+Until now, most of this information has either been scattered across a vast number of academic studies, or websites with unsourced information and marketing-speak.

-- Smart Lighting alone can provide 50% of the benefits compared with LED retrofit projects
+- Smart Lighting provides over 85% of the benefits versus LED retrofit

 - Reduced light waste impacting nighttime dark sky